IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 }
 ```

 Done!
-Now you are ready to receive notifications:
+Now you are ready to receive record table change notifications:

 [![Receive SQL server notifications GIF video](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/Receive_notifications_from_Sql_Server_database.gif)](https://www.youtube.com/watch?v=sHJVusS5Qz0)

 ### Monitor table changes use cases and examples
 To see SqlTableDependency in action, check the following [online long running test](http://sqltabledependency.somee.com/test).
+Here, SqlTableDependency is tested continuously using a thread that every five seconds perform an update record table change.
+SqlTableDependency monitor this table change and get a notification containing new update record table values.

 Also, here are some examples of applications getting notification on record table change.
 After downloading the example, please remember to update SqlTableDependency nuget package:

 * [Monitor table change with WPF and WCF](https://github.com/christiandelbianco/Monitor-table-change-with-WPF-WCF-sqltabledependency): This example shows how to continuously update a _DataGrid_ of stock data.
-The grid will be updated whenever a record change occurs.
+The grid will be updated whenever a record table change occurs.
 The notification event contains new values for the modified table record.
 * [Monitor table change with MVC, SignalR and jQuery](https://github.com/christiandelbianco/monitor-table-change-with-mvc-signalR-jquery-sqltabledependency): This example shows how to continuously update a table containing stock data.
 The table will be updated whenever a record change occurs.
-The notification event contains new values for the modified table record.
+The notification event contains new values for the modified record table record.
 * [Monitor table change with MVC, SignalR and Knockout JS](https://github.com/christiandelbianco/monitor-table-change-with-mvc-signalR-knockoutjs-sqltabledependency): This example shows how to refresh client web browsers used to book flight tickets.
 Those terminals have to be update as soon as the availability change and the Web application must take the initiative of sending this information to clients instead of waiting for the client to request it.

 This section reports some use case examples: